 Architects owe their clients a duty of care to perform their work with reasonable care and skill.
 This is both under common law (the law of negligence) or more specifically it will be set out in the retainer (their terms of business).
 If they fail to carry out their duties with the appropriate skill and care, and you suffer a loss as a result, then you may be able to bring a claim for professional negligence.

-The list below is not intended to be exhaustive so, if you think you have a professional negligence claim against your Architect, and you cannot see an example below, please contact us for a no obligation initial telephone assessment.
+The list below is not intended to be exhaustive so, if you think you have a professional negligence claim against your architect, and you cannot see an example below, please contact us for more information.

 - Failing to draft the design or plans for a new property/building or extension.

 - Failing to obtain planning permission (or the correct planning permission) for an extension to a property.